bitbrain/bitbrain.github.io/_posts/2017-08-17-why-I-still-use-java-for-gamedev.md

 ## Giving birth to your game

 What about moving pixels on the screen?
 Java already has libraries like [Swing](https://en.wikipedia.org/wiki/Swing_(Java)) or [JavaFX](https://en.wikipedia.org/wiki/JavaFX) and I could have easily used that to write games.
 It seems crazy to go down the Java path for game development but I am not completely stupid.
 All gamers have powerful graphics cards and it would be absolutely mental not to use them.
-These GUI libraries rely ob Software Rendering by default, which means the CPU does all the work.
+These GUI libraries rely on Software Rendering by default, which means the CPU does all the work.
 So we need a better solution if we want to make a highly performing 3D shooter or the next WoW.

 > Miguel, why not using an Engine then?